Arina-W/Detecting-Lane-Boundaries/README.md

     # Generate y coordinate
     ploty = np.linspace(0, output.shape[0] - 1, output.shape[0])

-    # MUST define conversion in x and y from pixel to real world METERS (U.S. highway metrics)
+    # MUST define conversion in x and y from pixel to real world METERS (U.S. highway regulations)
     ymperpixel = 30/720 # lane is about 30m long in the projection video
     xmperpixel = 3.7/800 # lane width is 3.7m wide, 720 is pixels in y axis